TanishBasu2002/Code-Clause-To-Do-list/README.md

 ## Credits

-This project was created by Diwakar.
-Feel free to reach out to me at diwkr14@gmail.com with any questions or feedback.
+This project was created by Tanish Basu.
+Feel free to reach out to me at tanishbasu50@gmail.com or <a href="https://tanish-basu-portfolio.netlify.app/">Visit </a> with any questions or feedback.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.